The University of Maryland Medical Center can handle your care whether you're seeking peripheral neuropathy diagnosis or treatment.

 Infusion Services

-Your healthcare provider may recommend an infusion or intravenous (IV) medication for your neuropathy treatment.
+Your health care provider may recommend an infusion or intravenous (IV) medication for your neuropathy treatment.
 At our Peripheral Neuropathy Center, the Department of Neurology organizes and facilitates the outpatient infusion center.

 The infusion center provides patient monitoring in a calm and relaxing environment.
 Infusions can be given through a small peripheral IV catheter.
 Patients are encouraged to bring personal entertainment to occupy themselves while they receive their medication.
 But in case you forget, we have a large selection of movies at the clinic.